acumos/system-integration/docs/oneclick-deploy/developer-guide.rst

 supported in Clio).

 What does work natively for OpenShift is the automatic creation of route objects that correspond to ingress objects.
-This works because OpenShift OKD's `route controller <https://docs.openshift.com/container-platform/3.11/architecture/networking/routes.html>`_ watches for ingress objects that are associated with ready services/pods, and automatically manages routes related to those ingresses.
+This works because OpenShift OKD `route controller <https://docs.openshift.com/container-platform/3.11/architecture/networking/routes.html>`_ watches for ingress objects that are associated with ready services/pods, and automatically manages routes related to those ingresses.
 However, the